TYPE OF ASSIGNMENT:

 ROLES AND RESPONSIBILITIES:

-- Support businesses, cooperatives and individuals to conceptualise, develop, implement and evaluate long-term strategic growth plans and business initiatives to improve growth of the businesses.
+- Support businesses, cooperatives and individuals to conceptualise, develop, implement and evaluate long-term strategic growth plans and business initiatives;

-- Provide leadership in the development of policies, standards, operating procedures and work plan for businesses and cooperatives
+- Provide leadership in the development of policies, standards, operating procedures and work plan for businesses and cooperatives; and

-- Document and share tools and good practices
+- Document and share tools and best practices.

-- A university degree in Entrepreneurship, Strategic Management, Project Management, Economics or related field
+- A university degree in Business or Economics or related experience in Entrepreneurship, Strategic Management, Project Management, or related field

 - Proven and demonstrable ability to develop fresh approaches and innovations